Morehead’s First Children’s Book: Tony Jenzano, Astronaut Trainer

 Tony Jenzano, Astronaut Trainer: The Man Who Made The Stars Shine

-Elementary teachers and parents rejoice!
-You can deliver a slice of the planetarium to your kids.
+Deliver a slice of history and Morehead to your kids!
 Our children’s picture book, Tony Jenzano, Astronaut Trainer: The Man Who Made The Stars Shine draws young readers into the story of the man who helped America’s first space explorers navigate by the stars.

 This beautifully illustrated book by Michael G. Neece brilliantly captures a chapter in the history of the Morehead Planetarium.
 But it does so much more–it’s a story of commitment, courage, learning and the imagination.
 The bonds formed between museum director Tony Jenzano, Morehead Planetarium, and an amazing roster of famous astronauts were profound and lasting, and played a major role in sending the first Americans into space.

 – Mary Pope Osborne, Author of the “Magic Tree House” Series